 Even now Weingartner could still clearly recall the whites of Martin’s eyes in the moonlight as he had stared ahead at nothing.

 “Last time I spoke to him, he mentioned leaving.
 Mentioned a woman and a child.
 I assumed he was taking responsibility for one of his past affairs.”
 After a hesitant pause, Martin had continued, “He mentioned something… about a ‘True Conductor.’
 He was really strange about it.
-Reminded me of his imaginative stories when he was younger so I thought… have you ever heard of anything about that before from him, Volkner?
-When hw was younger?
-Maybe it has to do with why he…” Martin had hung his head.
+Reminded me of his imaginative stories when he was younger.
+So I thought… have you ever heard of anything about that before from him, Volkner?
+When he was younger?
+Maybe it has to do with why he…” He had hung his head.
 “I agree that he’s a shame to Capricorn but he’s not a shame to me.”

 “Let me help,” Weingartner had amended, squeezing Martin’s shoulder.
 “I’ll look into it.”

 So, Weingartner held to both of his promises and had spent the rest of his time at the capital researching.
 It had felt good to oil that wheel.
 But there were no such records of ‘True Conductors’ in any of Capricorn’s libraries.
-Even after visiting the oldest libraries, even after speaking to the oldest librarians, the term remained a mystery.
-And so, he’d taken to researching the terms involved with the word: ‘loss of self,’ ‘personality change,’ and ‘out of character behavior.’
+Even after visiting the oldest libraries, even after speaking to the oldest librarians, the term remained a mystery save for a couple of associated words here and there.
+Nothing concrete.
+And so, he’d taken to researching the terms he’d discovered to be involved with the word: ‘loss of self,’ ‘personality change,’ and ‘out of character behavior.’